dart-lang/sdk/runtime/vm/service/service.md

 3.3 | Pause event now indicates if the isolate is paused at an await, yield, or yield* suspension point via the 'atAsyncSuspension' field.
 Resume command now supports the step parameter 'OverAsyncSuspension'.
 A Breakpoint added synthetically by an 'OverAsyncSuspension' resume command identifies itself as such via the 'isSyntheticAsyncContinuation' field.
 3.4 | Add the superType and mixin fields to Class.
 Added new pause event 'None'.
 3.5 | Add the error field to SourceReportRange.
 Clarify definition of token position.
 Add "Isolate must be paused" error code.
 3.6 (unreleased) | Add 'scopeStartTokenPos', 'scopeEndTokenPos', and 'declarationTokenPos' to BoundVariable.
+Add 'PausePostRequest' event kind.
+Add 'Rewind' StepOption.
+Add error code 107 (isolate cannot resume).
+Add 'reloadSources' RPC and related error codes.

 [discuss-list]: https://groups.google.com/a/dartlang.org/forum/#!forum/observatory-discuss